ardikabs/demo-argocd-applicationset/README.md

 5. **Graduate to more complex patterns** as your organization grows

 Each pattern builds upon the previous ones, allowing for gradual adoption and complexity management as your GitOps practices mature.

+## Last but not Least

+If you prefer premises that are more use case–oriented, refer to the [usecases](.argocd/usecases/) collection.